 While the roles of both McClane and his wife are clearly defined in the context of an action movie (the woman is in danger and needs the man to save her), Holly is portrayed not as a week and feeble damsel-in-distress but as confident and independent, a woman strong enough to make her own life choices and even when coming face-to-face with a dangerous terrorist refuses to show any kind of weakness.
 Yet there have been some writers who have criticised the notion that McClane would challenge his wife’s career choices in an age when feminism had allowed women to pursue work in almost any professional field.
 ‘His wife Holly had left New York six months earlier to take up a job in California where, as deputy in a large Japanese corporation, she works, much to McClane’s annoyance, under her maiden name of Gennero,’ stated author Stella Bruzzi in her book Men’s Cinema: Masculinity and Mise-en-Scene in Hollywood.
 ‘Die Hard centres on McClane saving his wife and most of her Nakatomi Corporation employees from a German terrorist group, headed by Gruber, which has infiltrated and immobilised the building.
 At the end of Die Hard, McClane is reconciled with Holly who, when asked by a member of the LAPD what her name is, replies, ‘Holly McClane.”

-But it could be argued that marriage being the core of Die Hard was more of a reaction to the political landscape of the time, as following the promiscuous free love of the 1960s, the United States under the leadership of Ronald Reagan had attempted to return the country to the family values of the 1960s, in which a man and a woman would marry, have children and grow old together as productive members of society.
+But it could be argued that marriage being the core of Die Hard was more of a reaction to the political landscape of the time, as following the promiscuous free love of the 1960s, the United States under the leadership of Ronald Reagan had attempted to return the country to the family values of the 1950s, in which a man and a woman would marry, have children and grow old together as productive members of society.
 The revolution of the 1960s had effectively brought an end to the ideal that starting a family would be the obvious choice for young adults and so President Reagan had sought to remind the youth of America of the importance of those values.
 And so McClane’s determination to save his marriage and his frustration at his wife having adopted her maiden name could be seen as a reflection of how the government were attempting to make families a priority again.
-Yet it could also be argued that McClane’s anger at his wife relocation to pursue her career could represent the patriarch’s attempt to repress women in the workplace, yet in truth these are merely plot devices in order to move the story along to the action, in which the viewer is finally introduced to the movie’s charming antagonist.
+Yet it could also be argued that McClane’s anger at his wife relocating to pursue her career could represent the patriarch’s attempt to repress women in the workplace, yet in truth these are merely plot devices in order to move the story along to the action, in which the viewer is finally introduced to the movie’s charming antagonist.

 A movie is only as good as its villain.
 This is one of the reasons why Star Wars was so effective, yet Batman & Robin was ultimately a disappointment.
 The producers of Die Hard were aware of this and so when they began the casting process they knew that finding the right actor for the role of Hans Gruber was just as important as who would play John McClane.
 It had become commonplace in the action movies of the 1980s for the antagonist to be a force of nature, a physically-imposing monster who would prove more than a match for the hero.
 The Rocky franchise would offer both Ivan Drago and Clubber Lang, Mad Max 2 would introduce audiences to the Humungus and Commando would see Schwarzenegger fight his old friend Bennett to the death.
 But with the hero of Die Hard having been transformed into an everyman it was important that the villain also be someone that viewers could easily identify with.
-And with the 1980s being the decade of capitalism and commercialism, evil would be personified in the almost-yuppie-like visage of Hans Gruber.
+And with the 1980s being the decade of capitalism and commercialism, evil would be personified with the yuppie-like visage of Hans Gruber.

 Alan Rickman was already forty-one when he made his feature debut in Die Hard, having previously carved out a respectable career on the stage both in England and later on Broadway, where he would earn a prestigious Tony Award.
-He was a thespian and one who took the craft of acting very seriously and so when he succeeded in landing a casting agent and he was offered the chance to audition for an action movie called Die Hard he refused.
+He was a thespian and one who took the craft of acting very seriously and so when he succeeded in landing a casting agent and was offered the chance to audition for an action movie called Die Hard he refused.
 ‘I didn’t know anything about L.A.
 I didn’t know anything about the film business.
 I’d never made a film before, but I was extremely cheap,’ he later confessed.
 ‘I read it and I said, ‘What the hell is this?
 I’m not doing an action movie.
 Agents and people said, ‘Alan, you don’t understand, this doesn’t happen.
 You’ve only been in L.A. two days and you’ve been asked to do this film.’
 Despite his reluctance, Rickman would fully immerse himself into the character of Hans Gruber, incorporating the right balance between over-the-top schlock and restrained sophistication, ostensibly a cocktail of Wall Street’s Gordon Gekko and Manhunter’s Hannibal Lecter.

 The performance of Rickman would become one of the main praises that critics would lavish upon the movie when it was finally released on 15 July 1988, just two days after the latest and final Dirty Harry instalment The Dead Pool.
 The movie would become one of the biggest events of the summer, offering audiences a never-ending thrill ride through one excessive set-piece after another, incorporating various shootouts, explosions and dangerous stunts into a paper-thin plot in which its hero must stay alive long enough to despatch of all the terrorists, before finally facing off against the man who had held his wife captive.
 Meanwhile, outside the police and FBI endlessly debate as to how dangerous of a threat the terrorists pose and whether or not McClane, who has remained in contact with a sergeant on the ground, is really the cop he claims to be or just one of the villains attempting to misdirect the authorities.